 If it sounds complicated don’t worry, it isn’t.
-Using a Photoshop panel speed up the post-production and improve the quality of your pictures (if you don’t abuse it).
+Using a Photoshop panel speed up the post-production and improves the quality of your pictures (if you don’t abuse it).

-Few things to say before I go ahead:
+Few things to say before I go ahead with the review:

-- Compared to other panels, the price for the TM Panel is very low.
+- Compared to other panels, the price for the TM Panel is quite low.

 - This Panel is not an alternative to Raya Pro.
 Even though they do share similar functions (like Luminosity Masks), TM Panel is the first plugin ever that allows you to make selections based on tonality.

 - The user interface of TM Panel is in English but all the tutorials are in Italian (at the moment).
 This might be a problem if this is the first time you use a panel.
 If, on the other hand, you have a bit of experience, it won’t be a problem.
 In any case, you can contact Gaspare and he will be more than happy to reply in English.

 As you can guess from the name, the advantage of using TM Panel is the possibility of creating masks or selections based on the tonality instead of the luminosity.

 What’s the difference between Luminosity and Tonality?
 To put it short imagine that you have a sunset scene.
 If you make a selection based on luminosity and you select the lights, the majority of the sky will be selected.
 If, on the other hand, you make a selection based on Tonality you can decide to select only the cold lights in the sky or the warm lights in the sky.

 The same principle can be applied to the mid-tones and the dark tones.
 The advantage of the Tonality Masks over the Luminosity Masks is that they are more accurate.
 You can select different areas of the picture even if they have a very similar luminosity.
 Once the selection is made, you can then create an adjustment layer.